KFHH0/dissertation/README.md

 # Replication Data for: The Effect of Distrust on Government Stringency During the Covid-19 Pandemic
 This document outlines the structure of the replication data.
+To replicate the analysis open the entire repo as an R project in R studio.

 The files used to create the dissertation article are in the folder Replication Scripts.
 This contains the rmarkdown file used to produce the paper and do the analysis (analysis_and_paper.Rmd).
 Title.tex contains the latex necessary to produce the title page and abstract.